-For more information on each of these issues, see below:
+For more information on these issues, see below:

 In recent years, some in the public health community have expressed concern that tobacco products with characterizing flavors other than tobacco are packaged, advertised, and marketed in a manner that may appeal to youth.

 Visit altria.com to learn more about Characterizing Flavors

 As excise taxes increase, so does the price of tobacco products.
 Criminal organizations exploit these higher costs by selling smuggled counterfeit, illegally-imported and stolen tobacco products for their own financial gain.
 This illicit trade is a concern for our business, law enforcement and regulatory authorities, as well as the legitimate wholesale and retail trade.
 This illicit activity deprives governments of tax revenue and hurts law-abiding businesses.

 Visit altria.com to learn more about Illicit Trade

 Many states tax smokeless tobacco products using the “ad valorem” method of taxation—a percentage of the wholesale price.
 USSTC supports legislation to convert the method of taxation on moist smokeless tobacco (MST) to a method that is more appropriate to these products.
 In particular, we believe MST products should be taxed by weight.